spookyQubit/AdvancedLaneDetection/README.md

 ### Main process image
 The heart of the project, the entry point to the entire pipeline, is the process_image function implemented in Process class in "src/main.py".
 This is the function to which the VideoFileClip library passes each frame of the image.
+The final lane detected image superimposed on the original image with the lane stats is shown below:
+![alt text][image4]

+---
 ###

 ### Conclusion